Updated on March 28th, 2026 Posted In: Gardening Know How

 It’s a good example of a shrub that will grow big enough – fairly fast – to give you screening.
 It has a beautiful leaf – a deep red which turns into a blaze of autumn gold.
 And it seems pretty happy with any kind of a cut – you don’t have to let it get as big as ours has.

-Silver birch has been seen so often at RHS Chelsea and other shows that some people may consider it to be a gardening cliche.
+Multi-stemmed silver birch has been seen so often at the garden shows that some people may consider it to be a gardening cliche.
 But I love the pale bark in the winter, and the fact that it provides quick cover.

 How close to the house can you plant a tree?